Sarah Sands

-Sarah Sands (née Harvey; 3 May 1961) is a British journalist and author.
-A former editor of the London Evening Standard, she was editor of Today on BBC Radio 4 from 2017 to 2020.
+Sarah Sands (née Harvey; born 3 May 1961) is a British journalist and author, a former newspaper and BBC Radio 4,Today programme editor who has gone on to serve on multiple boards, mainly in the UK creative and scientific sector, including Channel 4 and the Science Museum Group.
+She is a former chair of the G7 Gender Equality Advisory Council (GEAC) and has championed the cause of Afghan women.

+She is an honorary fellow at Lucy Cavendish College, Cambridge and Goldsmiths, University of London.

 Early life and education

 Sands was born in Cambridge, in 1961, to parents in the overseas civil service.
 Sands is the younger sister of Kit Hesketh-Harvey, of musical duo Kit and The Widow.
 She was educated at Kent College in Pembury, on the outskirts of Tunbridge Wells in Kent, then a Methodist, now interdenominational, boarding and day independent school for girls.
 She later attended Goldsmiths, University of London.

 Career

 Sands trained on The Sevenoaks Chronicle as a news reporter, before moving to the Evening Standard, initially as editor of the Londoner's Diary, before taking further posts as features editor and associate editor.
 She joined The Daily Telegraph in 1996 as deputy editor, under Charles Moore, later assuming responsibility for the Saturday edition.